ni/instrumentstudio-plugin-labview/docs/README.md

 1. Open the LabVIEW project.
 2. The generated plug-in comes with a Packed Project Library(PPL) build specification.
 Build the PPL.
-3. Copy all the build output files and place them in the `C:\Program Files\National Instruments\InstrumentStudio\Addons\<Plug-in Name>`
+3. Copy the build output files and place them under `C:\Program Files\National Instruments\InstrumentStudio\Addons\<Plug-in Name>` directory
-4. Open InstrumentStudio and click Manual Layout.
-All the G plug-ins are listed under Add-Ons category.
+4. Open InstrumentStudio and click `Manual Layout`.
+The G plug-ins are listed under the Add-Ons category.
 5. Choose the desired plug-in and create a large panel.

       ![Manual dialog](images/AddManual.png)

 ---

-## Building and Deploying release Plug-in
+## Building and Deploying G Plug-ins

-1. Create a NI Package or Installer build specification in LabVIEW.
-Refer this [creating build specification](https://www.ni.com/docs/en-US/bundle/labview/page/building-and-distributing-applications.html) for more info.
+1. Create an NI Package or Installer build specification in LabVIEW.
+Refer to [creating build specification](https://www.ni.com/docs/en-US/bundle/labview/page/building-and-distributing-applications.html) for more information.
 2. Add the PPL as the source file.
 3. Set the destination directory to `C:\Program Files\National Instruments\InstrumentStudio\Addons\<Plug-in Name>`
 4. Build the NI Package or Installer